 LET’S TALK ABOUT THIS VERY FAMOUS LIBRARY

 First, you have to buy the ticket which takes only a few minutes.
-There aren’t a lot of people, you can also take some photos in a nice scenario such as the one above.
-Later you have to wait for a long time to get inside the bookshop.
+There aren’t a lot of people, you can also take some photos, such as the one above.
+Later, you have to wait for a long time to get inside the bookshop.
 The queue was quite long, it took about 45 minutes.
 With your ticket, you have a discount for the book you buy.
-As I remember correctly, it was something about 5e but books were way more expensive than in any other bookshop – in my opinion of course.
-The place is really crowdy so if you’re easily getting irritated by people bumping into you… I recommend drinking Mellissa before going inside.
+As I remember correctly, it was something about 5 euros but books were way more expensive than in any other bookshop.
+The place is really crowded so if you’re easily getting irritated by people bumping into you… I recommend drinking Mellissa before going inside.
 And just to be clear – I think that the store looks way better in the photos than in reality.

 But close to it, there is a lovely coffee shop.
 It’s called “Bella Torre” – no problems with finding it!
-We tried a fish which was delicious and cheap at the same time (4,5).
+We tried a fish which was delicious and cheap at the same time (4,5 euros).
 And when you’re in Porto you have to try the fish!

 PLATFORM 9 ¾?

 No matter if you’re planning to travel across the country (I really wanted to visit Lisbon as well but once again – a small amount of time and money didn’t let me do it), visiting the São Bento railway station should be on your list.
 It’s absolutely marvellous!
-That was also something that reminded me about Harry Potter – you know, that platform 9 ¾…
+That was also something that reminded me about Harry Potter.
+More specifically, the platform 9 ¾.

-São Bento shows about 20 thousand tiles showing the history of Portugal.
+São Bento has about 20 thousand tiles showing the history of Portugal.
 Pretty impressive, isn’t it?
-I was standing there in the middle of that beauty of architecture, thinking “And I couldn’t even draw a perfect square at math lessons…”

 PARTY TIME IN PORTO